- Inter Insular

 Lt Cecil Frederick Napier Draper was born in Dublin and played for College in 1911.
 He was in the Middlesex Regiment and was in action at the battles of Mons, Le Cateau, Marne and Aisne where he was wounded.
 He was wounded again after his return to France and died in June 1916, being buried at Bethune Town Cemetery.

 Lt Frank Stanley Layard, born in Ceylon, was brother to EHF Layard.
-FS Layard played in 1914.
+FS Layard played in 1913 and 1914.
 After joining the Border Regimant he was reported missing and assumed killed in France in May 1917 aged 20.
 He was awarded the Military Cross at Arras in April, his citation being “2nd Lieut.
 Frank Stanley Layard, Border Regiment commanded a patrol of bombers on reconnaissance, which came under heavy fire.
 In spite of several casualties, he completed his task and brought back most valuable information.
 The success of the enterprise was entirely due to his own personal courage and determination.”
 He is commemorated at the Dairy Crucifix Cemetery.

 Lt F S Layard Weekly Press